Accessibility Statement

 • Work closely with other involved services

-• engage with parents who are happy to participate and practice agreed activities between Portage visits
+• Engage with parents who are happy to participate and practice agreed activities between Portage visits/group support

 • to ensure smooth transition to an Early Years setting or School

-• Are aged Birth to 5 Years and have Special Educational Needs and/or Disabilities (SEND) e.g. communication difficulties, developmental delay, genetic disabilities
+• Aged 0 to 5 Years and have Special Educational Needs and/or Disabilities (SEND) e.g. communication difficulties, developmental delay, genetic disabilities

 • Live in Tameside